How to become a Commercial Pilot

-A commercial pilot license, or certificate, is a type of pilot license that allows someone to operate an aircraft for compensation.
+A commercial pilot license is a type of pilot license that allows someone to operate an aircraft for compensation.
 A licensed commercial pilot may act as pilot-in-command of an aircraft for compensation or hire, as well as carry persons or property for compensation or hire.
 To put it another way, holding a commercial pilot license means you are legally allowed to get paid as a pilot.

 Eligibility